ringvold/get5_api/README.md

-If you also wish to run a CSGO server configured with Get5 you can uncomment the csgo service in `docker-compose.yml`. ***Note:** this image does not work on M1/Apple Silicon and the server needs to be serves somewhere else.*
+If you also wish to run a CSGO server configured with Get5 you can uncomment the csgo service in `docker-compose.yml`. ***Note:** this image does not work on M1/Apple Silicon and the server needs to be served somewhere else.*
 Check out the repo for that image on more information about how it works: https://github.com/ringvold/csgo